tlongers/doccydoc/sphinx/source/data_integrity.rst

 Confidence scores are measures of the degree to which the sources available to us agree on the content of a particular data point.
 All the data points we create start with a confidence score of ``Low`` until a confluence of different sources indicate we should upgrade it to a designation of ``Medium``.
 The gap between upgrading the confidence score of a data point from ``Low`` to ``Medium`` is smaller than when moving from ``Medium`` to ``High``.
 This scoring system gives a useful indicator of a degree to which we can rely on a data point's accuracy.

-Each data point (except those tied to alleged ``incidents``) has a confidence score attached to it.
+Each data point (except those tied to an alleged ``incident``) has a confidence score attached to it.
 The confidence scores only relate to the specific data point to which they are attached.

 For instance, if a wide variety of sources agree that the ``1 Division`` is the name of an ``unit`` a confidence score of ``High`` would be assigned to this data point.
 However, if there is only one source for ``One Division`` as an alias, a confidence score of ``Low`` would be merited.